GabeSamurai/ParadiseOS/README.md

 ## QuickCheck
 a) "note", "look", "pass" and "learn" were removed.
-b) "program" renamed to "learn".
+b) "program" was renamed to "learn".
-c) "script" and "follow" primitives added.
+c) "script" and "follow" primitives were added.
-d) Vessels can be named after primitives, that is, "create create".

-## Primitive "transform"
-This one was heavily modified.
-The idea is that "transform" does not rename a vessel, instead, the current vessel will be destroyed along all it's contents and anything else related to it.
-In this case, the name of the vessel is being used to simulate it's individuality, it's defining concept.
-The idea is that the "force" is changing the form it's assuming.
-With this, it's possible to have a way to destroy vessels without needing a "destroy" primitive.
-Also it's possible for a vessel to transform into itself again, where it will cease to be and soon after, become again.
-This will destroy everything associated with the vessel and bring it back in a clean state.
-Basically i am defining "transform" as a sort of "cease to be", to "become again" or "becom anew".
-Hmm... i guess a better idea is that "transform" involves the force assuming a new form?
-Perharps it is a better way of seeing.

-## Primitive's "script" and "follow"
+d) "create create" is allowed.
+e) "transform" destroy the current vessel.
+f) "transform" can be called on the habited vessel, in this case, the current vessel will be reseted.
+g) "script"

+buid - equip -